 *Dr. LaBarbera is a board eligible plastic surgeon at Arizona Aesthetics Associates.

-When a larger area of the face or body has been treated with Mohs surgery, it may require a skin graft or flap surgery.
+When a larger area of the face or body has been treated with Mohs reconstruction in Phoenix, it may require a skin graft or flap surgery.
 This harvested body material is transferred to the wound to close the defect.

 The goal of the surgery is to restore the face or body area, so it appears natural and normal.
 These treatments demand a high level of surgical skill and artistry to achieve a positive outcome.